About Advicenow's projects and services

 6. Information will primarily be sourced from independent, government and other organisations to provide a balance of information resources across a range of topics.

 7. Information should apply to all of England and/or Wales rather than only being relevant to a local area.
 Unfortunately we do not cover Scotland or Northern Ireland at the moment.

 8. The information must be free of charge.

 9. Where there are charges for services provided via the website they must be separate from the information.
 And the charges must be set out clearly, before the service can be accessed.

 Find out more here about how Top picks works.

 About Advicenow guides

-You can help us by making a donation.
-Just text the code: ADVN22 £3 (or any amount between £1-10) to 70070 to donate to us.
-If you can’t afford to make a donation you could help in other ways – by writing to your MP to ask them to support our work, or by telling your friends about us.
-If you are a Facebook, Twitter or LinkedIn user you could share the guide you liked on your wall (there is a button at the bottom of the page in every guide).
+If you can’t afford to make a donation you could help in other ways – by writing to your MP to ask them to support our work, or by telling your friends, or sharing the guide you liked via social media.

 We select topics that get lots of queries on the website, or based on what staff in advice agencies up and down the country tell us are the most common issues people raise with them.
 We generally produce these longer guides in partnership with people with particular expertise in that field.